 Petit Verdot is not a light red wine.
 On the contrary, it is one of the fullest and has high acidity too.
 So, decanting it is essential.
 Around two hours before guests arrive, uncork the bottle and pour the wine into a decanter.
 Then, let it rest uninterrupted.

 The Petit Verdot food pairing is simple because this wine matches perfectly with most types of meat, such as lamb, pork, or beef.
 It is fantastic for burgers, roast pork, or barbequed pork and beef.
 An assortment of T-bone or Tomahawk steaks, some pork sausages, and chicken wings on the grill is an ideal partner to a Petit Verdot wine.
 The wine pairs very well with lamb-based dishes, too.
 For instance, lamb stew brings out the flavors of the wine.

-Moreover, Petit Verdot could be served with Mexican courses, such as Mole, Tacos, or Adobo.
+Moreover, Petit Verdot could be served with Mexican courses, such as Mole, Tacos, Enchiladas, or Adobo.
 On the side, marinated Portobello mushrooms and grilled seasonal vegetables with a balsamic vinegar glaze complement the wine’s floral aromas and blend with the mocha touches.
 Kidney beans, eggplant, nuts, and olives are also suitable to pair with Petit Verdot for those who prefer vegetable-based dishes.